nookyo/qubership-workflow-hub/actions/container-package-cleanup/README.md

 ### Priority of Tag Filtering

+The action filters tags in the following order of priority:

 1. **Excluded Tags**:
-   - Versions with tags matching `excluded-tags` are **always skipped**, even if they match `included-tags`.
+   - Versions with tags matching `excluded-tags` are **always skipped**, even if they also match `included-tags`.
+   - This ensures that excluded tags take precedence over any other filtering criteria.

 2. **Included Tags**:
-   - If specified, only versions with tags matching `included-tags` are considered for deletion.
+   - If `included-tags` is specified, only versions with tags matching `included-tags` are considered for deletion.
+   - Tags that do not match `included-tags` are ignored, unless they are explicitly excluded.

 3. **Default Behavior**:
-   - If `included-tags` is empty, all versions (except those excluded) are considered for deletion.
+   - If `included-tags` is empty, all versions are considered for deletion, except those explicitly excluded by `excluded-tags`.

+#### Filtering Process

+The filtering process works as follows:
+1. **Step 1**: Exclude versions with tags matching `excluded-tags`.
+2. **Step 2**: From the remaining versions, include only those matching `included-tags` (if specified).
+3. **Step 3**: If `included-tags` is not specified, all remaining versions are considered for deletion.

 ---